I'm a lucky owner of Canon 70-300L f/4 - f/5.6 IS USM tele-zoom lens for some time now. And here is my short review of this lens.

 |Minimum focusing distance||1.5m|

 |Image-stabilization||YES (4 stops)|

-ReviewWhat really amazes me in this lens is image quality.
+ReviewWhat really amazes me in this lens is image quality produced by it.
 For me image quality is the most important factor and it was actually the main reason why I decided to get this lens.

 - great focal range